amida-tech/orange-api/docs/src/medications.md

     + quantity (integer, optional) - number of medication in each 'pack'
     + type (string, optional) - legal medication type: e.g., `"OTC"`
     + brand (string, optional) - brand name of medication
+    + origin (string, optional)

+        Place the data for this medication came from (suggested use case: store either `"manual"` or `"imported"` in this field, although the API does no validation of the string contents)
     + schedule (dictionary, optional)

         As in `POST`.
 A whole new schedule must be sent.